anoma/taiga/book/src/conclusion.md

 ## Performance
 The performance is significantly affected by the proof generation, i.e. the number of proofs and the size of the different circuits.

 In a transaction, the action and the blinding circuit are fixed.
-The VP circuit size depends on the number of notes and the custom constraints set by the users and tokens.
+The VP circuit size depends on the number of notes and the custom constraints set by the users and applications.
 As we have seen in the [transaction](/book/src/transaction.md), the number of notes in a transaction affects the number of proofs: for `NUM_NOTES` notes in a transaction, there is `9 * NUM_NOTES` proofs to be computed (of different circuit size).
 We provide here the benchmarks of a transaction for different numbers of notes.